intel/kvm-multios/documentation/windows_vm.md

         ./guest_setup/ubuntu/<winxx_setup.sh> -p client --force --viewer

+The default storage size of the Windows VM created is 60 GiB.
+To customize the size of the Windows VM, add the option --disk-size <size in GiB>

+        ./guest_setup/ubuntu/<winxx_setup.sh> -p client --force --viewer --disk-size <size in GiB>

 ### Automated SRIOV Install with Intel Attest-signed Graphics Driver
 If platform Intel GPU driver available for platform is non-WHQL certified (Intel attest-signed driver), run below command to start Windows VM automated install from a GUI terminal on host platform.